lusan23/study-log/data_structs/README.md

 }
 ```

-The `append` function adds a new node with the given value at the end of the linked list.
-It finds the last node in the list, allocates memory for the new tail node, sets its value, and establishes the link between the new tail node and the previous tail node.
+The `append` adds a new node to the end of the list.

 ```c
 void push(node_t ** head, int val) {